 To form a corporation in Michigan, you need to take the steps set forth below.
-To find out what’s required to form a corporation in any other state, see Nolo’s 50-State Guide to Forming a Corporation.
+You can also use Nolo's Online Corporation service, which will form a corporation for you with everything you need.

 Your corporation's name must contain the word "Incorporated," "Corporation," "Company," or "Limited," or an abbreviation of one of those words.

-Your corporation is legally created by filing Articles of Incorporation with the Michigan Department of Licensing and Regulatory Affairs.
-The articles must include the: corporate name; purpose; the number of shares the corporation is authorized to issue (if there is more than one class or series of shares, state the relative rights, preferences, and limitations of the shares of each class); the name and address of agent for service of process; number of shares the corporation is authorized to issue (if there is more than one class or series of shares, state the relative rights, preferences, and limitations of the shares of each class); the name and street address of the resident agent for service of process; and the name and address of each incorporator.
+Your corporation is legally created by filing Articles of Incorporation-For Profit (500) with the Michigan Department of Licensing and Regulatory Affairs.
+The articles must include the: corporate name; purpose; the number of shares the corporation is authorized to issue (if there is more than one class or series of shares, state the relative rights, preferences, and limitations of the shares of each class); the name and address of agent for service of process; the number of shares the corporation is authorized to issue (if there is more than one class or series of shares, state the relative rights, preferences, and limitations of the shares of each class); the name and street address of the resident agent for service of process; and the name and address of each incorporator.

 The articles may be filed online or by mail.
 The filing fee is based on the number of authorized shares plus a $10 fee.
 There is a $50 fee for the first 60,000 shares; $100 for up to 1 million shares.